Growing SaaS start-ups

 Outseta's pricing strategy today

-Today Outseta's pricing starts at $39/mo after a 7-day free trial and we charge a 1% payment processing fee on top of Stripe fees.
-The all-in fees for payment processing with Outseta are 3.9% for customers in the US.
+Today Outseta's pricing starts at $37/mo after a 7-day free trial.
+We charge a 2% payment processing fee on our entry level pricing plan and a 1% fee on all other plans in addition to Stripe fees.
+The all-in fees for payment processing with Outseta are typically 3.9% for customers in the US.
 In the video below, I talk you through our pricing model and strategy—the key points are also summarized below.

 • Our overarching objective is to provide founders with predictable, low overhead while delivering a ton of value.